 Cuba is modernizing quickly.
 With this comes an influx of new perceptions and ideologies that greatly impact the local landscape and communities.
 As an organization focused on the human-environmental intersection, IOI is uniquely poised to support Cocodrilo, a small community on the Southern coast of the Isle of Youth, to grow and thrive in sustainable ways.

-As the Reef and Coastal Habitat Conservation Volunteer, you will contribute to an ongoing initiative to improve and monitor marine and coastal ecosystem health.
+As the Marine and Coastal Habitat Conservation Volunteer, you will contribute to an ongoing initiative to improve and monitor marine and coastal ecosystem health.
 The data collected will help guide the environmental planning of this protected area.
-This will include:

 Your specific tasks will depend on the needs of the community.